Image credit: Desmond Taylor and Mariaan Pugh, Miminjarra nyurmna, 2021. Image courtesy Mariaan Pugh.

 INTERPRETATION MATERIALS | Exhibition and sponsorship panels Artwork labels and story panels Exhibition brochures (free for distribution) Short video documentry (AV equipment included with tour) Engagement activity |

-TOUR DURATION | Until 1 August 2025 Available WA and interstate. |
+TOUR DURATION | Until 1 August 2025 Available WA and interstate |

 COST SHARE | ART ON THE MOVE Members: $3,000 (inc. GST) Non-Members: $3,500 (inc. GST) Interstate Galleries: Cost Negotiable |